 (g) a person granted legal aid in respect of the proceedings in relation to which the fee would otherwise be payable.

-(2) An application for a fee or fees to be waived, reduced, refunded or deferred must be in the form of Schedule 4 Form 2.
+(2) Except as otherwise directed by a registrar, an application for a fee or fees to be waived, reduced, refunded or deferred must be in the form of Schedule 4 Form 2.

 (3) Schedule 4 Form 2 must be completed in accordance with the directions specified in it.